danielabar/meblog/src/markdown/speed-up-pg-fts-with-persistent-ts-vectors.md

 At first, everything felt effortless.
 Following the README, search worked instantly in development and even with a moderate dataset.
 But once the application reached production scale, performance issues started to appear.
 Not because `pg_search` is slow necessarily, but because some default choices that are perfectly reasonable for small datasets become problematic at scale.

 This post focuses on one of those choices: computing PostgreSQL tsvectors at query time.
 It's an easy trap to fall into, because it works so well, until it doesn't.
+To keep things focused, I’m looking strictly at the backend search and database performance here, not UI or frontend code.

 Before diving in, I'll also mention what we *didn't* do: